bassistTech/ads8684_fast_readout/README.md

 # Circuit construction

 I haven't designed a printed circuit board for the project yet.

 Meanwhile it seems pretty attractive to leave it on the breakout board.
 The only challenge was soldering the TSSOP chip package, and a custom board won't make that any easier.
 The amount of hand wiring was minimal, and took just a few minutes of effort.
 And... in the spirit of the times, it makes little sense to spin up for production when the chip might suddenly become unavailable.
 This is going to be a "life is short" project.

 I also have a "let's get coding" attitude.
 Building the circuit by hand was the quickest route to writing and testing firmware and software.

 ## Schematic diagram

 The circuit is so simple that it doesn't need much of a schematic, especially when accompanied by the picture.
 I've shown a bottom view because my wiring is on the bottom of the breakout board.
 All of the digital signals are wired to pins on the Teensy 4 board.
 Both +3.3 V and +5 V power supplies are taken from the Teensy as well.
-We really shouldn't trust USB for clean power, but we'll see how well it actually performs.
+We really shouldn't trust USB for clean analog power, but we'll see how well it actually performs.

 ![Schematic diagram](img/schematic.png)